landlord reviews tenant background checks

 information from credit bureaus and criminal databases

-A background check for renters typically pulls credit information from three major U.S. credit bureaus: Experian, Equifax and TransUnion.
-The applicant’s personal information is checked against a wide variety of federal and state criminal databases.
+A background check for tenants typically accesses information from three major U.S. credit bureaus: Experian, Equifax and TransUnion.
+Plus, the applicant’s personal information is checked against a wide variety of federal and state criminal databases.

-All of this data is then compiled into a tenant background check report for the landlord to analyze.
+Essentially, a background check shows things to look out for or they could help identify quality tenants.
 There are many benefits to landlords requiring a rental background check, and the four main reasons are detailed below.

 1. Identify Any Major Red Flags